jakedjohnson/import_element/README.md

 1. The element intializes with a file upload imput to prompt the user.
 2. LiveView stores a temporary upload of the file.
 3. An `import_request` gets created.
 (This is the main object of the Import Element - each file uploaded equals a new `import_request` and they track the overall progress of the import.)
-5. The XML data gets parsed on the backend, and each row of payment data gets persisted into a Postgres database.
+5. The XML data gets parsed on the backend, and each row of payment data gets persisted into the Postgres database.
-   1. there are separate `entity_details`, `account_details`, and `payment_details` tables and schemas that enforce the same associations as the Method API
+   1. there are separate `entity_details`, `account_details`, and `payment_details` tables and schemas that enforce the same associations as the Method API (leveraging Ecto makes future error messaging a breeze).
-   2. These locally stored details are only lighted validated prior to upsert (raw-er data is preferred for inevitable debugging purposes)
+   2. These locally stored details are only lighted validated prior to upsert (raw-er data is preferred for inevitable debugging purposes later on).
-   3. All records take advantage of the `metadata` field to help query with future response data
+   3. All records take advantage of the `metadata` field to help query with future response data.
 7. The element calls the Entities API to create the individuals and corporations.
 8. Liability accounts associated to "capable" entities are then individually fed through the Merchant API to obtain the proper merchant_id (via the Plaid ID).
-9. All accounts are created via the Accounts API.
+9. All liability and ACH accounts are created via the Accounts API.
-10. Payment details for all "capable" accounts are then created (in the app, not the API yet).
+10. Payment details for all "capable" accounts are then created (in the app, not via the API yet).
-11. User is then prompted to approve the total payout.
+11. The user is then prompted to approve the total payout.
 12. If the user approves the payout, the app then submits all payment details to the Payments API.
 13. When the import_request is "finished" the user should see information about the file processing and all entities, accounts, and payments on their Method dashboard.